Frequently Asked Questions

 Becoming professionally certified often has many benefits, including better advancement opportunities, greater compensation, better career mobility, and enhanced reputation or stature within the profession.

 Many different professional certifications exist.
-Some of the most popular certifications include CPA (Certified Public Accountant), CMA (Certified Management Accountant), CFM (Certified in Financial Management), CIA (Certified Internal Auditor), CFE (Certified Fraud Examiner), and CISA (Certified Information Systems Auditor).
+Some of the most popular certifications include CPA (Certified Public Accountant), CMA (Certified Management Accountant), CIA (Certified Internal Auditor), CFE (Certified Fraud Examiner), and CISA (Certified Information Systems Auditor).
 For more information about these certifications, click on the following links:

 The requirements for becoming a CPA vary by state and students should check with the State Board of Accountancy in the state they intend to become certified to determine the applicable requirements.
-For the Tennessee State Board of Accountancy, click here.
 The NASBA (The National Association of State Boards of Accountancy) web site includes contact information for most other State Boards of Accountancy (click on “links” once the NASBA web page loads).
 There is also a recently published in-depth resource on CPA requirements by state.

-No. Like many other states, Tennessee requires 150 semester hours from an accredited college or university.
+No. Like many other states, Tennessee requires 150 semester hours from an accredited college or university to get your license.
 This need not include a Master’s degree.
-However, with careful planning, it is often possible and desirable for students to obtain their masters degree while accumulating the required 150 semester hours of coursework to sit for the CPA exam.
+However, with careful planning, it is often possible and desirable for students to obtain their masters degree while accumulating the required 150 semester hours of coursework.

 Information and an application to take the CPA examination may be obtained by calling 1-800-CPA-EXAM/1-800-272-3926 or by logging onto www.nasba.org.